Updated August 2026

 What Atria actually does

 Atria is an AI-powered creative intelligence platform aimed at performance teams who run high-volume paid social.
-It bundles four primary surfaces: a 25M+ ad creative library that's automatically tagged by AI for hooks, formats, angles and offers; a Radar performance intelligence engine that ingests your own Meta and TikTok ad account data and surfaces top-performing creatives plus suggested variations; a review mining feature that turns customer reviews into UGC briefs; and Raya — an AI creative strategist agent launched in February 2026 that autonomously monitors competitors, surfaces insights, and generates new ad concepts.
+It bundles four primary surfaces: a 25M+ ad creative library that's automatically tagged by AI for hooks, formats, angles and offers; a Radar performance intelligence engine that ingests your own Meta and TikTok ad account data and surfaces top-performing creatives plus suggested variations; a review mining feature that turns customer reviews into UGC briefs; and Raya, an AI creative strategist agent launched in February 2026 that autonomously monitors competitors, surfaces insights, and generates new ad concepts.

 The pitch is simple: instead of spending Monday mornings poring over the Meta Ad Library, screenshotting competitor creatives into a Google Doc, and arguing about what to test next, you let Atria do the discovery and brief generation.
-The integration with your ad accounts means Radar can also tell you which of your own ads are working — so the system pairs market-level patterns with account-level performance.
+The integration with your ad accounts means Radar can also tell you which of your own ads are working, so the system pairs market-level patterns with account-level performance.

-Atria offers four pricing tiers as of May 2026.
-The Core plan is $159/month on monthly billing or $129/month on annual, and includes 5 seats, 4,000 AI credits, 50 brand tracking slots, and a $500K/month ad-spend cap.
-Plus is $329/month or $269/month on annual — 8 seats, 10,000 credits, and 100 brands.
-Business and Enterprise tiers are custom-priced with higher seat counts, credits, and unlimited ad-spend caps.
+Atria offers four pricing tiers as of August 2026.
+The Core plan is $159/month on monthly billing or $129/month on annual, and includes 5 seats, 4,000 AI credits, 50 brand tracking slots (no AI insights at this tier), 5 ad accounts, and a $500K/month ad-spend cap.
+Plus is $599/month or $479/month on annual, 8 seats, 10,000 credits, 100 brands with AI insights, 10 ad accounts, and a $1M/month ad-spend cap.
+Business is now a published tier at $959/month on annual billing, 15 seats, 25,000 credits, 200 brands, and unlimited ad accounts and ad spend.
+Enterprise stays custom.
+Extra seats are $20/month on any plan.

 What we liked

 The Radar engine is the differentiator.
-Most ad creative tools either generate assets or analyze them — Atria does both, and the integration is what makes it valuable.
+Most ad creative tools either generate assets or analyze them, Atria does both, and the integration is what makes it valuable.
 Radar tells you which of your own creatives are top performers and suggests data-backed variations to test.
 Pair that with Raya's competitor-driven concept generation and you get an end-to-end loop from "what's working in the market" to "next test in the queue."

-Try AdCreative.ai — generate paid-ad creative in seconds
+Try AdCreative.ai, generate paid-ad creative in seconds

 Try AdCreative.ai →Raya isn't a gimmick.
 The agent is trained on more than $5B in real ad spend data, which materially differentiates it from generic LLM-generated ad concepts.
 In our spot-check it produced concepts that mapped to recognizable, recently successful angles in the categories we examined.
 It's not magic, but it's a meaningfully better starting point than a blank page.